Tonislava/xray-cloud-mig/README.md

           4)Perform a [Re-index](https://confluence.xpand-it.com/display/XRAYCLOUD/Project+Settings%3A+Re-Indexing).

- - If you have migrated data to a cloud environment as been done using standard "export" and "import" of the XML instance or using [Cloud migration assistant](https://marketplace.atlassian.com/apps/1222010/jira-cloud-migration-assistant?hosting=server&tab=overview) and you have not installed Xray then you will need to perform the below actions so that your imported issues are recognized as Xray Issue Types:
+ - If you have migrated data to a cloud environment using standard "export" and "import" of the XML instance or using [Cloud migration assistant](https://marketplace.atlassian.com/apps/1222010/jira-cloud-migration-assistant?hosting=server&tab=overview) and you have not installed Xray, then you will need to perform the below actions so that your imported issues are recognized as Xray Issue Types:

    1)Install Xray